Swrve/rate-limited-logger/README.md

 ## Performance

+In tests using JMH with Java 7 on a 2012 Macbook Pro, using RateLimitedLog with a string key (ie. the typical usage) ran in, on average, 68 nanoseconds per op, with a P99.99 of 14887 ns/op.

 Where performance is critical, note that you can obtain a reference to the RateLimitedLogWithPattern object for an individual log template, which will then avoid a ConcurrentHashMap lookup.

-In tests using JMH with Java 7 on a 2013 Macbook Air, the normal, non-RateLimitedLogWithPattern approach performed on average 46,708,458 rate-limited log operations per second (which works out at about 21 nanoseconds per op); RateLimitedLogWithPattern performed 65,634,369 log operations per second (about 15 nanoseconds per op).
+Using this approach, the average time dropped to 56 nanoseconds per op, with a P99.99 of 4519 ns/op.

+Full results at: jmh-tests/README.md .

+## Thread-Safety

+The RateLimitedLogger library is thread-safe.
+Under heavy load, though, it is possible for more log messages to be exceeded than the limit specifies, for a short period after the limit is exceeded (typically on the order of a duration of a few milliseconds).

 ## Dependencies